HypeCheck

 Absorption & Bioavailability

-Poor to Unknown — oral ATP is largely degraded in the gastrointestinal tract before systemic absorption.
-The proposed mechanism involves extracellular signaling (P2Y2 receptors) rather than direct cellular uptake, but this is not fully confirmed in the provided studies.
+Poor to Unknown — ATP is largely degraded in the gut before absorption.
+The proposed mechanism involves extracellular signaling (P2Y2 receptors in blood vessels) rather than direct cellular uptake, which is why bioavailability of intact ATP is considered low.
+No pharmacokinetic data provided in the reviewed studies.

 Red Flags to Watch For

-• Only one small human RCT (18 participants) directly tested Peak ATP for muscle performance — far too small to draw firm conclusions
+• Only one small human RCT (n=18) directly tested muscle performance — results were modest at best

-• The blood flow pilot study had only 12 subjects and lacked a placebo control group, making results unreliable
+• The blood flow pilot study (n=12) lacked a placebo control group, making results hard to interpret

 Products Containing Peak ATP